 The 10 Best Accordions

 This wiki has been updated 32 times since it was first published in May of 2016.
 You don't have to be a fan of polka to enjoy the sound produced by an accordion.
 They are popular instruments throughout the world and can be heard in many musical styles, including the tango in Argentina, Morris dancing in Britain, zydeco in New Orleans, and countless others.
 We've included children's versions to introduce youngsters to the craft, as well as adult models you can get for yourself.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes